-We have to remember that we are all highly intuitive beings – and we are constantly sending out a signal that is being received.
+We have to remember that we are all highly intuitive beings.
+We are constantly sending out a signal that others receive.

 The beauty of CI embodiment practice is that we can alter the signal we are sending out from, for example, “I’m not ready” – to “I got this.”

-As you alter and play with the signal you are sending out – you are going to notice a different response from the people in the audition room, on set, and in your everyday life.
+As you alter and play with the signal you are sending out – you’ll notice a different response from the people in the audition room, on set, and in your everyday life.

 A simple explanation of what happens…

-The Committed Impulse tools stimulate your imagination – which leads to a shift in the way you perceive the world around you.
+Committed Impulse tools stimulate your imagination.
+This leads to a shift in the way you perceive the world around you.
 This, in turn, alters how you interact with every element of your career.
 Ultimately this gives you the potential to create a new narrative and direction for your career.

 That’s pretty deep, yo.